JoaoSangue/RailsOnDocker/README.md

 sudo chown -R $(id -u):$(id -g) myapp/
 ```

+Change db.env, so it contains the username and password that postgres will use.

 To generate Rails app run:
 ```
 sudo docker-compose run web rails new . --force --no-deps --database=postgresql